iobroker-community-adapters/ioBroker.telegram/README.md

 You can send message over state too, just set state *"telegram.<INSTANCE>.communicate.response"* with value *"@userName Test message"*.

+## Usage
+You can use telegram with [text2command](https://github.com/ioBroker/ioBroker.text2command) adapter.
+There are predefined communication schema and you can command to you home in text form.

 ## Changelog
 ### 0.0.1 (2016-02-13)
 * (bluefox) intial commit